DBS Country Risk Heatmap

 Welcome to DBS Country Risk Heatmaps.
 We showcase a cross section and a time series heatmap of a wide range of macro health indicators of 27 major emerging market economies.
 You can toggle between the Cross section and Time series tabs below to access the two heatmaps.
 The dynamic visualisations provide overall rankings to identify relative risks going forward using latest available data.
 In the time series heatmap, we provide the evolution of overall rankings over the past six years.

-LatAm has constantly had the worst scores, while several European economies have weakened across time.
-Energy exporters rank well amid the hydrocarbon windfall in recent years, but face downside risks.
-Geopolitical risks from tariffs to regional conflicts continue to linger.
-The analysis, by not capturing these, perhaps understates the downside risks faced by trade reliant Asian economies and energy exporters.
+LatAm continues to sit at the bottom, while several European economies have weakened across time.
+Energy exporters continue to rank well, but the unresolved Middle East war poses uncertainty.
+Geopolitical risks from conflicts to tariffs persist.
+The analysis, by not capturing these, perhaps understates the downside risks faced by energy reliant Asian economies and Gulf economies.

 Contact